earthly/website/blog/_posts/2022-03-09-golang-monorepo.md

 ## Conclusion

-Building a mulit-module monorepo in Go is made possible and effective using the `replace` feature in `go.mod` to import local modules.
+Building a multi-module monorepo in Go is made possible and effective using the `replace` feature in `go.mod` to import local modules.
 In a monorepo environment, using the right build tooling can also make development and Continuous Integration more efficient.